 NON-TECH ACTIVITIES KIDS LOVE – INDOORS

-These are some things we’ve doing outside of the home.
-We enjoy being at home but we love to go places and be outdoors.
+These are some things we’ve done outside of the home.
+We enjoy being at home, but we love to go places and be outdoors.
 Try these non-technology activities on for size.

 8. Go to the park, bike or hike

-I included all three of these together because that’s exactly what we do sometimes.
-A local park nearby has equipment to play on and biking trails.
-The kids play on the equipment and then bike on the trails while the wife and I walk the dog alongside them.
+A local park nearby has the equipment to play on and biking trails.
+The kids play on the playground and then bike on the trails while the wife and I walk the dog alongside them.

 9. Watching a sunset and then see the stars come out